Shopify: 2010s

 In January 2017, Shopify announced integration with Amazon that would allow merchants to sell on Amazon from their Shopify stores.
-In April 2017, Shopify introduced their Chip & Swipe Reader, a Bluetooth enabled debit and credit card reader for brick and mortar retail purchases.
-The company has since released additional technology for brick and mortar retailers, including a point-of-sale system with a Dock and Retail Stand similar to that offered by Square, and a tappable chip card reader.
+In April 2017, Shopify introduced its Chip & Swipe Reader, a Bluetooth enabled debit and credit card reader for brick and mortar retail purchases.
+The company has since released additional technology for brick-and-mortar retailers, including a point-of-sale system with a Dock and Retail Stand similar to that offered by Square, and a tappable chip card reader.

 Shopify announced a one-click accelerated checkout feature called Shopify Pay in April 2017 as an exclusive feature for merchants using Shopify Payments as their payment processor.
 Customers can save their shipping and payment information for future purchases from all participating Shopify stores.
-In November 2017 Shopify announced Arrive, a mobile application to help customers track packages from both Shopify merchants and other e-commerce websites.
+In November 2017, Shopify announced Arrive, a mobile application to help customers track packages from both Shopify merchants and other e-commerce websites.

 In September 2018, Shopify announced plans to expand its office space in Toronto's King West neighborhood in 2022 as part of "The Well" complex, jointly owned by Allied Properties REIT and RioCan REIT.
-In October 2018, Shopify opened their first flagship, a physical space for business owners in Los Angeles.
-The space offered educational classes, coworking space, a "genius bar" for companies that use Shopify software and workshops.
+In October 2018, Shopify opened its first flagship, a physical space for business owners in Los Angeles.
+The space offered educational classes, coworking space, a "genius bar" for companies that use Shopify software, and workshops.
 Online cannabis sales in Ontario, Canada, used Shopify's software when the drug was legalized in October 2018.
 Shopify's software is also used for in-person cannabis sales in Ontario since becoming legal in 2019.

 In January 2019, Shopify announced the launch of Shopify Studios, a full-service television and film content and production house.
 On March 22, 2019, Shopify and email marketing platform Mailchimp ended an integration agreement over disputes involving customer privacy and data collection.
 In April 2019, Shopify announced an integration with Snapchat to allow Shopify merchants to buy and manage Snapchat Story ads directly on the Shopify platform.
 The company had previously secured similar integration partnerships with Facebook and Google.
 On August 14, 2019, Shopify launched Shopify Chat, a new native chat function that allows merchants to have real-time conversations with customers visiting Shopify stores online.